 Chapter 8: Displaced Survival in a Housing Model

 Displacements — A Conclusion

-Susanne Soederberg is Full Professor in Global Development Studies at Queen’s University, Canada.
+Susanne Soederberg is Professor of Political Economy in Global Development Studies at Queen’s University, Canada.

 ‘Soederberg has successfully captured the complex global ecosystem connecting capitalism, the housing crisis and rising un(der)employment, and delivered it in an accessible, informed package.
 This book is essential reading for anyone wanting compelling and relevant real-world examples from some of the worst-hit urban centres in the world.’